-5.3.2 Far Sync Instances in Maximum Performance Mode Configurations
+5.4.2 Far Sync Instances in Maximum Performance Mode Configurations

-In maximum performance mode, the primary database services the far sync instance destination using ASYNC redo transport regardless of the physical distance between the primary and the far sync instance because high network latencies do not affect transaction throughput when a destination is serviced with ASYNC transport.
+In maximum performance mode, the primary database services the far sync instance destination using ASYNC redo transport.

+This is true regardless of the physical distance between the primary and the far sync instance because high network latencies do not affect transaction throughput when a destination is serviced with ASYNC transport.